Ready to share the story? Here's how you can help.

 There is potential here for seeing humans as integrated within evolutionary systems, not just an addendum added in as is often the case with western religions

-Science too speaks of the singularity of evolution from the great flaring fourth of particles and atoms, to galaxies and stars, to planets and solar systems, to the emergence of life.
+Science too speaks of the singularity of evolution from the great flaring forth of particles and atoms, to galaxies and stars, to planets and solar systems, to the emergence of life.

 2) ch’i imprinted with pattern - li